vega/vega-datasets/SOURCES.md

 ## `seattle-weather.csv`

-Data from [NOAA](http://www.ncdc.noaa.gov/cdo-web/datatools/findstation).
-Daily weather normals.
+Data from [NOAA](https://www.ncdc.noaa.gov/cdo-web/datatools/records).
+Daily weather records.
 Transformed using `/scripts/weather.py`.
 We synthesized the categorical "weather" field from multiple fields in the original dataset.
 This data is intended for instructional purposes.

-## `seattle-weather-hourly.csv`
+## `seattle-weather-hourly-normals.csv`

-Data from [NOAA](http://www.ncdc.noaa.gov/cdo-web/datatools/findstation).
+Data from [NOAA](https://www.ncdc.noaa.gov/cdo-web/datatools/normals).
 Hourly weather normals.
+The 1981-2010 Climate Normals are NCDC's three-decade averages of climatological variables, including temperature and precipitation.
+Learn more in the [documentation](https://www1.ncdc.noaa.gov/pub/data/cdo/documentation/NORMAL_HLY_documentation.pdf).
 We only included temperature, wind, and pressure and updated the format to be easier to parse.

 ## `sp500.csv`